WHO ARE WE AND WHERE DID WE COME FROM?

-April 2014: REI takes on Tentsile and start selling the tents online.
-We also unveil our newest creation, the Connect - an even more lightweight, flexible, and this time, modular creation.
-Things were really cooking now and Robert Shirley-Smith was brought in to help Alex and Kirk cope with enquiries and customer service!
-By this time they were making 100 units every 3 months.
+April 2014: REI take on Tentsile and start selling their tree tents online.
+Tentsile also unveil their newest creation, the Connect - an even more lightweight, flexible - and this time, modular - creation.
+By now, things were really growing fast; production had stepped up to making 100 units every 3 months, and Robert Shirley-Smith was brought in to help Alex and Kirk cope with enquiries and customer service!

 June 2014: Tentsile opens its own factory!.
-A week later the factory got shut down by the Chinese government.
+A week later, however, the factory gets shut down by the Chinese government.
 An old supplier had pulled strings to have the factory sealed off, citing that Tentsile had stolen the tent design from them!
-Tentsile was facing a hostile takeover by a much larger, better connected and more powerful firm.
+Tentsile was facing a hostile takeover by a much larger, better connected and more powerful local firm.
+Alex and Kirk would have to fight for Tentsile's survival.

 November 2014: Stingray won the Summer Hardware category of ISPO Brand New 2015.
-Production was in full swing, and there was stock in warehouses on four continents, ready to be sent out to customers as soon as their order is received.
-The days of trying to work a sewing machine are (mostly) left to the experts.
+With this prestigious exposure, production flourished evermore, enabling Tentsile to fully stock warehouses across four continents, ready to fulfill orders from around the world.
+The days of trying to work a sewing machine themselves were numbered; they could pass this over to the experts and begin focusing on an ever-blossoming business.